 The biodiesel mandate will be initially set at 2 per cent, but will be increased to 5 per cent in 2012.
-The 5 per cent is the maximum biodiesel content currently covered by most vehicle warranties, and the Federal Government has recently amended the diesel fuel standard to permit up to 5 per cent biodiesel in all diesel fuel.
-The global economic crisis has taken some of the attention away from some of the important issues that our biofuels mandates are designed to address peak oil, ongoing instability in the Middle East, and the importance of energy security.
+5 per cent is the maximum biodiesel content currently covered by most vehicle warranties, and the Federal Government has recently amended the diesel fuel standard to permit up to 5 percent biodiesel in all diesel fuel.

+The global economic crisis has taken some of the attention away from some of the important issues that our biofuels mandates are designed to address peak oil ongoing instability in the Middle East and the importance of energy security.

 We have recently seen the price of oil fall dramatically, but that fall is certain to be short-lived.
-The impact of the crisis on the development of further difficult-to-extract oil reserves will last longer, and will mean the next oil price shock will be even greater.
-The temporary low price of oil makes it even more important that far-sighted governments support the development of alternative fuels now to ensure fuel security in the future.
+The impact of the crisis on the development of further difficult-to-extract oil reserves will last longer, and will mean the next oil rice shock will be even higher.

+The temporary low price of oil makes it even more important that farsighted governments support the development of alternative fuels now, to ensure fuel security in the future.

-This bill is another example of the foresight of the Rees Government, looking beyond the present low oil price and criticism that current first-generation biofuels may be less than perfect.
-We recognise that the establishment of a sustainable first-generation base now will provide us with the essential base from which to develop a vibrant second-generation renewable fuel industry.
-The level of first-generation biofuels that we are now mandating will be sustainable in the future, because it is all integrated with food production.
+This bill is another example of the foresight of the Rees Government, looking beyond the present low oil price and criticism that current first generation biofuels may be less than perfect.

+We recognise that the establishment of a sustainable first generation base now will provide us with the essential base from which to develop a vibrant second generation renewable fuel industry.

+The level of first generation biofuels that we are now mandating will be sustainable in the future, because it is all integrated with food production.
 The primary feedstock at Manildra's Nowra ethanol plant is waste starch from its gluten plant.

 The primary feedstocks at Biodiesel Industries Australia's plant in the Hunter Valley are waste cooking oil and tallow.

-The proposed National Biofuels Group soy plant at Port Kembla will produce not only biodiesel but also soy meal to replace the hundreds of thousands of tonnes that are imported annually for poultry food.
+The proposed National Biofuels Group soy plant at Port Kembla will produce not only biodiesel, but also soy meal to replace the hundreds of thousands of tonnes that are imported annually for poultry food.

 The Dalby Biorefinery that recently opened in Queensland uses sorghum to produce ethanol and high-protein distillers grain livestock food.

-The distillers grain is so valuable as a livestock food that the production was all presold even before the ethanol was.
+The distiller's grain is so valuable as a livestock food that the production was all presold even before the ethanol was.

 This shows how biofuels plants are often integrated with food production.

+Benefits of ethanol

-A number of benefits can flow from a greater uptake of biofuels.
+There are a number of benefits that can flow from a greater uptake of biofuels.

+1-Regional development

 A number of proposed biofuel plants are currently on the drawing board across the State, although the ability of companies to deliver projects has been impeded by the global economic crisis.
 This bill demonstrates our commitment to the New South Wales biofuels industry, and will assist these projects to secure funding.

 Biofuels production facilities in regional New South Wales will support hundreds of jobs.

-Second-generation biofuels will add enormous value to regional agriculture and forestry industries, and also have the potential to capture the carbon dioxide emitted by coal-fired power stations, while producing high quality biodiesel and stock food.
-First-generation biofuels provide new, stable, domestic grain markets for farmers and produce high-quality stock food for the livestock, poultry and aquaculture industries.
-With the development of second-generation technologies, new energy crops will offer sustainable agricultural potential in marginal farmlands.
+Second generation biofuels will add enormous value to regional agriculture and forestry industries, and algae have the potential to capture the carbon dioxide emitted by coal-fired power stations, while producing high quality biodiesel and stock food.

+First generation biofuels provide new, stable domestic grain markets for farmers and produce high-quality stock food for the livestock, poultry, and aquaculture industries.
+With the development of second generation technologies, new energy crops will offer sustainable agricultural potential in marginal farmlands.

 This is yet another example of the Rees Government's commitment to generate jobs in the regions and country areas.